WasmEdge/WasmEdge/docs/book/en/src/write_wasm/rust/wasinn.md

 Currently, WasmEdge used OpenVINO™ or PyTorch as the WASI-NN backend implementation.
 For using WASI-NN on WasmEdge, you need to install [OpenVINO™](https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_linux.html#)(2021) or [PyTorch 1.8.2 LTS](https://pytorch.org/get-started/locally/) for the backend.

-In the current status, the [WasmEdge Installer](../../quick_start/install.md) will install the `manylinux2014` version of WasmEdge releases, but the WASI-NN plug-in for WasmEdge only supports `Ubuntu 20.04` or later now.
-Please refer to the following steps to get the WasmEdge with WASI-NN plug-in.

 You can also [build WasmEdge with WASI-NN plug-in from source](../../contribute/build_from_src/plugin_wasi_nn.md).

 ### Get WasmEdge with WASI-NN Plug-in OpenVINO Backend

+> Note: In current, the OpenVINO™ backend of WASI-NN in WasmEdge supports Ubuntu 20.04 or above only.

 First you should [install the OpenVINO dependency](../../contribute/build_from_src/plugin_wasi_nn.md#build-wasmedge-with-wasi-nn-openvino-backend):